omerbsezer/Fast-Kubernetes/K8s-Service-App.md

-## App: K8s Service Implementations (ClusterIp, NodePort and LoadBalancer)
+## LAB: K8s Service Implementations (ClusterIp, NodePort and LoadBalancer)

 This scenario shows how to create Services (ClusterIp, NodePort and LoadBalancer).
 It goes following:
 - Create Deployments for frontend and backend.